jwplayer/jwplayer-documentation/docs/api/javascript_api_introduction.md

 |once(_'event'_)|Behaves similarly to on, however will only trigger for a single event, until it is set up again.|jwplayer().once(event, [callback], [context])|
 |trigger(_'event'_)|Capable of firing events to a listener.
 This replaces dispatchEvent from JW6.|jwplayer().trigger(event, [*args])|

-## Event Example

-The below event triggers every time a volume change is initiated.
-As a result, Javascript will fire an alert dictating what the volume has been changed to.
+The below event triggers every time a volume change is initiated, and will return a number called "volume" within an object.

 <pre>jwplayer().on('volume', function(e) {
 alert("Volume is changed to: "+ e.volume);
 });
 </pre>

-## Getting Started
+## Example: Using the JW Player API

 Before it is possible to interact with a player, a player setup is required.
 Our [Embedding Section](/customer/portal/topics/601065-embedding/articles) contains several examples.
 Here is the proper syntax for a basic player embed: